Live from the Southern Command in sunny South Florida.

 All right.

-Now with healthcare, the thing about healthcare is that it will not be implemented until 2013, four years after it is signed by Obama.
+Now, with healthcare, the thing about health care is that it will not be implemented until 2013, four years after it is signed by Obama.

-Uh Congress can go back and do it.
+Congress can go back and do it.

-But once it starts, look, it can be rolled back, but it's gonna take a long time.
+But once it starts, look, it could be rolled back.

-I mean it's it's done nothing but get worse and worse and worse.
+It's done nothing but get worse and worse and worse.

-You gotta get a bill.
+You got to get a bill.

 You can't not get a bill.

-A bill can't fail because if a bill fails a lobbyist will get paid off.
+A bill can't fail because if a bill fails, a lobbyist will get paid off.

-So um but look at it kind of depresses me.
+It kind of depresses me.

-No no no because we're in a conservative ascendancy now and conservatism is what's going to roll this back.
+No, no, no, no, because we're in a conservative ascendancy now and conservatism is what's going to roll this back.

-You know that's that's a a hard cold reality.
+You know, that's a hard-cold reality.

-It's it's like we're on this giant cruise ship and uh okay pull the engines just go to a dead stop.
+It's like we're on this giant cruise ship, and okay, pull the engines.

 So same thing here.

-Look at we we did we did succeed in the nineties.
+Look, we did succeed in the 90s.

-I'll give you an ex example of this.
+I'll give you an example of this.

 We succeeded in welfare reform.

-And it worked and guess what?
+And guess what?

 It is a target now for reform to get rid of all the reforms that made welfare reform work.

-So there's a the there's a the Democrat Party wants as many people in dependency and need as possible get them to vote for the people who are making it possible for them to live and so it's a it's a mighty task in this case rather than even think about rolling it back to deal with that when it happens the thing now to do is stop it.
+So the Democrat Party wants as many people in dependency and need as possible and get them to vote for the people who are making it possible for them to live.

-And believe me there are people working their butts off trying to stop it all over the place.
+And believe me, there are people working their butts off trying to stop it all over the place.

-I gotta run I appreciate the call out there Eric we'll be right back stay with us Senator Thomas Carper uh Democrat Delaware member of the Senate Finance Committee told the Cybercast News Service that uh he does not expect to read the actual legislative language of the Senate Finance Committee's health care bill because it's confusing and anybody who claims that they're gonna read it and understand it is fooling people.
+Senator Thomas Carper, Democrat Delaware member of the Senate Finance Committee, told the Cybercast News Service that he does not expect to read the actual legislative language of the Senate Finance Committee's health care bill because it's confusing.

-I don't expect to actually read the legislative language because reading the legislative language is among the more confusing things I've ever done in my life he said a Democrat member of the committee says he won't read the text of the bill says anybody who claims they'll understand it is trying to pull the wool over our eyes Stephanie in Charlotte North Carolina nice to have you with us on the EIB network.
+I don't expect to actually read the legislative language because reading the legislative language is among the more confusing things I've ever done in my life, he said.

 I'm too famous to be on Twitter.

-You know, the tweet, Facebook, all this stuff.
+You know tweet, Facebook, all this stuff.

-I I've never been a joiner.
+I've never been a joiner.

 And if the hordes are doing it, I don't.